Affordable, Supportive Housing

 The Rebuilding - est. 2012

-• The tenants at The Rebuilding rely heavily on the food resources in the community, but this past year, we added our volunteer led Adopt-a-Meal program
+• The tenants at The Rebuilding rely heavily on the food resources in the community because federal and provincial government funding does not cover food costs.

-• The Nook Espresso Bar & Lounge has a unique token program (customers purchase tokens to be used by anyone who needs a meal).
-They ensure that tokens are delivered to the tenants so they can visit the restaurant and have a free meal.
+• The Nook Espresso Bar & Lounge has a unique token program in which customers purchase tokens to be used by anyone who needs a meal.
+The restaurant ensures tokens are delivered to the tenants so they can visit and have a free meal.

-Food security now exists at Herring Cove Apartments because of Joan's Table, a volunteer led "adopt-a-meal" program run by a mother and daughter team.
+Food security now exists at Herring Cove Apartments because of Joan's Table, a volunteer led "adopt-a-meal" program run by mother and daughter team, Catherine and Maura Woodman.

 Joan's Table Quick Facts